trey-rosius/flutter_food_dashboard/README.md

 # Flutter food_dashboard

-A serverless mobile e-commerce application built with AWS.
+A serverless mobile application built with AWS and Flutter.
 Actually, it's just a sample application, show casing the speed at which anybody can build full stack applications using Flutter and AWS.
 Here's a link to the complete blog post describing how this application was built.